 A continuation of COSC 111.
 This course will emphasize more complicated problems and their algorithmic solutions.
 The object-oriented programming paradigm will be discussed in detail, including data abstraction, inheritance and polymorphism.
 Other topics will include linked lists and trees and the use of finite-state machines in algorithm design.
 A laboratory section will meet once a week to give students practice with programming constructs.
 Two class hours and one one-hour laboratory per week.

 Requisite: COSC 111 or consent of the instructor.
 This course is the appropriate starting point for most students with some prior programming experience.
 Fall and spring semesters.
-Professor Rager.2017-18: Offered in Fall 2017 and Spring 2018
+Professor Rager.2021-22: Offered in Fall 2021, January 2022, Spring 2022

 This course will provide an introduction to computer systems, stressing how computers work.
 Beginning with Boolean logic and the design of combinational and sequential circuits, the course will discuss the design of computer hardware components, microprocessing and the interpretation of machine instructions, assembly languages, and basic machine architecture.
 The course will also introduce operating systems topics, basic memory management, and topics in network communication.
 Projects will include the design of digital circuits and the simulation of operating system and network processes.